 Look out for the next issue!

 The YTC team firmly believes education is critical to evoking progress and represents the root of an equitable future.
-After the publication of YTC’s first edition on climate change denial, the team expanded from 6 to 16 Alliance for Climate Education fellows and Youth Action Network members.
+After the publication of YTC’s first edition on climate change denial, the team expanded from 6 to 16 Action for the Climate Emergency fellows and Youth Action Network members.

 Want to read more?
 Check out the ACE Blog.